modelica/MA-Bylaws/MA-Bylaws.md

 ## § 23 Terms and conditions for Modelica Association Projects ##

-An MA project leader and the deputy needs to fulfil the requirements for an MA board member.
+Every MA Project Leader and Deputy Project Leader needs to fulfil the requirements for an MA board member.

 The MAP leader has to prepare a report about the project operation of